 Fees and Service Charges

 Finally, let’s demystify the world of fees and service charges.
 South African banks provide a wide array of services, but they frequently come with associated costs.
 These fees can include account maintenance fees, ATM charges, and more, which can gradually erode your savings.
 However, don’t lose hope!
 By acquainting yourself with the typical fees charged by South African banks and selecting accounts or services that match your usage patterns, you can significantly reduce unnecessary expenses.
-Furthermore, many banks offer fee waivers or reductions if certain criteria are met.
+Many banks offer fee waivers or reductions if certain criteria are met.
 So, stay vigilant and ensure that your money stays where it rightfully belongs – with you.

 Dispute Resolution